-Psychology and Christian Thought (PSYC102)
+Psychology and Christian Thought (PSYC102)3

-Developmental Psychology (PSYC141)
+Developmental Psychology (PSYC141)3

-Psychology of Relationships (PSYC230)
+Psychology of Relationships (PSYC230)3

-Personality Theory and Therapy (PSYC300)
+Personality Theory and Therapy (PSYC300)3

-Abnormal Psychology (PSYC351)
+Abnormal Psychology (PSYC351)3

-Two upper-division psychology electives)
+Two upper-division psychology electives6

-Total units for minor 1
+Total for Psychology Minor21

 BACHELOR OF ARTS PUBLIC POLICY

 The Public Policy Degree Program is designed to develop students' knowledge and skills for service and leadership in public sector careers at the local, national, and international level or for graduate studies in related fields.
 The Public Policy major will provide students with a Biblical and theoretical foundation in public policy through course work in ethical, philosophical, historical, governmental, procedural, and managerial principles.
 The program will build on this foundation by offering direct experiences through seminars and internships to develop practical skills and understanding for policymaking.